mikebionic/IoT-Switch/README.md

 + Power adapter and stabilizator for esp microcontroller
 + Patience

-## Devices and Systems of the project:
+## Device and Systems of the project:

 + [x] Lights and light bulbs control
 + [x] Heater control